In this blog post, I’d like to share with you some great ideas on how to write a better a to do list for maximum productivity.

 Idea #3: Create a Not To Do List

-Knowing what to do is something easy for people to wrap their head around, but when it comes to things we shouldn’t do, that’s another story.
+Knowing what to do is something easy for people to wrap their heads around, but when it comes to things we shouldn’t do, that’s another story.

-Because we get so sank into the buzzing of life, we become so unconscious of what we are doing, submitting to our desires, and we forget what truly matter to us.
+Because we get so sunk into the buzzing of life, we become so unconscious of what we are doing, submitting to our desires, and we forget what truly matters to us.

-And this exercise will help you to wake up a bit, and spot the time wasters.
+This exercise will help you wake up a bit and spot the time wasters.

 So, grab a piece of paper and list out all the things that are verily wasting your time in a daily basis, and block them out for a certain period of time throughout the day.

 Idea #4: Write Your Tasks In a Form Of Action In a Specific Way

 Believe it or not, the way you phrase things affects in a huge way your psyche.

 In the goal-setting workshops, a kind of a trick that is taught for people is to use words as “easily”, or actionable words to get people to take action a lot faster.